onfido/onfido-sdk-ui/README.md

 For further details on how to [create a check](https://documentation.onfido.com/#create-check) with the Onfido API.

-Note: If you are testing with the sandbox token, please be aware that the results are pre-determined.
+Note: If you are testing with a sandbox token, please be aware that the results are pre-determined.
 You can learn more about [sandbox responses](https://documentation.onfido.com/#pre-determined-responses).

 Note: If you are currently using API `v2` please refer to [this migration guide](https://developers.onfido.com/guide/api-v2-to-v3-migration-guide) for more information.